 Another great suit for cold water diving.
 While it can be a chore to get on, it's actually pretty flexible for this thickness.
 It's a good price for the quality.

-Even though it comes with already bent arms and legs (in order to “reduce fatigue”), it still starts to feel a little restrictive after using it for longer periods of time due to muscle fatigue.
+This wetsuit at 7mm from Pinnacle is an economical but well made suit — with high quality materials of titanium-lined neoprene.
+Even though it comes with "advanced-stretch" neoprene (making it easier to put on), it still starts to feel a little restrictive after using it for long periods of time due to muscle fatigue.

 - Strong but flexible